AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 $h_2=0$, with the largest other score, which uses $h_2=0.2$.
 One hidden value cannot be both numbers at once.

-The property asks about the score difference, not the two scores separately.
+The property depends directly on the score difference, so we first combine the two final-layer formulas into that shared expression:
-We can therefore subtract the final-layer formulas first:

 $$
 \begin{aligned}